-\paragraph{Dividing Goods.} We start our investigation with the case of goods in~\Cref{SEC:GOODS}.
+\paragraph{Dividing Goods} We start our investigation with the case of goods in~\Cref{SEC:GOODS}.
 For divisible goods, we show that \emph{any} allocation that maximizes the normalized $p$-mean of agents' utilities, for \emph{any} $p \leq 0$, is proportional, in addition to being fractionally Pareto efficient (\Cref{theorem:divisible-goods}).
 This holds for any number of agents with additive valuations and any number of goods.
 This complements the known result that Nash welfare (normalized $0$-mean) maximization leads to envy-free allocations, by giving an \emph{infinite family of objectives} that result in proportional allocations.
 This result is tight: for any $p > 0$, there exists an instance (even with two agents and two items) such that \emph{any} allocation that maximizes the normalized $p$-mean of utilities is not proportional (\Cref{theorem:div-goods-negative}).
 Additionally, the fairness guarantee of~\Cref{theorem:divisible-goods} cannot be strengthened to envy-freeness (\Cref{lemma:div-goods-not-EF}).
 Together, these results paint a complete picture of the fairness and efficiency properties of the normalized $p$-mean objective for divisible goods.

 Moving to indivisible goods, we prove that we can, in fact, obtain $\PROPone$ and $\fPO$ integral allocations by rounding the divisible allocations obtained by maximizing the normalized $p$-mean of utilities for any $p \leq 0$ (\Cref{theorem:rounding-goods}).
 Towards proving this, we show that any divisible allocation that maximizes the normalized $p$-mean, for any $p \leq 0$, corresponds to a competitive equilibrium with \emph{unequal} incomes.
-We can then use the rounding algorithm of~\cite{barman2019proximity} and obtain a $\PROPone$ and $\fPO$ allocation.
+We can then use a rounding algorithm of Barman and Krishnamurthy~\cite{barman2019proximity} and obtain a $\PROPone$ and $\fPO$ allocation.